madhavkarri/CarND-P5-ExtendedKalmanFilters/README.md

 Overview

 Implement an Extened Kalman Filter in C++.
-Using simulated lidar and radar measurements of the bicycle that travels around the car, track the bicycle's position and velocity using Kalman filter, lidar measurements, and radar measurements.
+Using simulated lidar and radar measurements of the bicycle, that travels around the car, track the bicycle's position and velocity using Kalman filter, lidar measurements, and radar measurements.

+#
 ### The Project

 #